thecraftman/vagrant-commands/README.md

 **- Vagrant Suspend**

 This command suspends the virtual machine.
-Most of the work done
+Most of the work done is saved and the machine is put